 This is a dessert for the juicy, fruit-filled season of summer.
 It’s loaded with bubbling, beautiful fruit and covered with a biscuit-like topping that’s a little crunchy because of the cornmeal.
-If you’ve got other fruit—blueberries instead of cherries, or nectarines instead of peaches—go ahead and use them instead.
-If you like, reduce the amount of maple syrup or honey in the filling—or skip it altogether—to let the natural sweetness of the berries shine through.
+If you’ve got other fruit — blueberries instead of cherries, or nectarines instead of peaches — go ahead and use them.
+If you like, reduce the amount of maple syrup or honey in the filling — or skip it altogether — to let the natural sweetness of the berries shine through.

 Sharp knife (adult needed)